Pershing II: Legacy

+Displays

 The INF Treaty allowed for seven inert Pershing II missiles to be retained for display purposes.
 One is now on display in the Smithsonian Institution's National Air and Space Museum in Washington, D.C., alongside a Soviet SS-20 missile.
 Another is at the Central Armed Forces Museum in Moscow, Russia, also with an SS-20.
 A number of inert Pershing 1 and Pershing 1a missiles are displayed in the U.S. and Germany.

 Scrap material from the Pershing II and SS-20 missiles was used in several projects.
 Zurab Tsereteli created a sculpture called Good Defeats Evil, a 39 ft, 40 ST monumental bronze statue of Saint George fighting the dragon of nuclear war, with the dragon being made from sections of the Pershing II and SS-20 missiles.
 The sculpture was donated to the United Nations by the Soviet Union in 1990 and is located on the grounds of the United Nations Headquarters in New York City.

 In 1991, Leonard Cheshire's World Memorial Fund for Disaster Relief sold badges of the group logo made of scrap material.
 The Parker Pen Company created a series of pens with a Memorial Fund badge made of scrap missile material, with half the proceeds going to the fund.

 On 4 November 1991 the Ronald Reagan Presidential Library opened in Simi Valley, California.
 The then five living presidents, Richard Nixon, Gerald Ford, George Bush, Jimmy Carter and Ronald Reagan were present at the opening.
 Parker presented them each with a black ballpoint Duofold Centennial with the Presidential seal on the crown formed from scrap Pershing and SS-20 material, and engraved signatures of the presidents.
 The pen was also offered in a walnut box also with the names of all five presidents and the Presidential seal.